apache/mynewt-site/docs/newt/newt_operation.md

 <br>

-This file says that the name of the package is apps/blinky, and it depends on kernel/os, hw/hal and sys/console/full packages.
+This file says that the name of the package is apps/blinky, and it depends on the `kernel/os, `hw/hal` and `sys/console/full` packages.

 **NOTE:** @apache-mynewt-core is a repository descriptor, and this will be covered in the "repository" section.